On-Line for the 2019-2020 School Year

 Who Should take AP Statistics?
 Everyone!

 Statistics is the most widely applicable branch of mathematics and is used by more people than any other kind of math.
 AP Statistics is a great option for students headed to a math- or science-related major, and who are looking for another math course before graduation.
-It is also a valuable math course for the non-math-loving student who often finds that for the first time they are enjoying math because they are seeing applications of it in their life.
+It is also a valuable math course for the non-math-loving student who often finds that for the first time they are enjoying math because they are seeing applications of math/statistics in their life.

 For students not headed into a math- or science-related major, statistics is a useful and practical topic in today's society and some argue that these students are better served by taking statistics than calculus.
 The course does not depend heavily on advanced mathematical computation but rather you are asked to use your critical thinking skills to explain concepts and interpret results.
 To cement these concepts and assist you with interpreting results hands-on investigations are used throughout the course.
 Technology, such as the graphing calculator and statistical software, is used to lower the drudgery of computation.